Protestant dissenting deputies

 They found support in the Whig party.
 They had a selected committee of twenty-one who met regularly at the King's Head Tavern on Poultry, London.
 The group, though technically representative of the London congregations, was, de facto, the representatives for dissenting bodies across the nation.
 They presented addresses to the Crown on behalf of all dissenters.
 They tended to support private influence over more public forms of protest.

-Their support was a leading cause for the repeal of the Test and Corporations Act in 1828.
+Their support was a leading cause for the repeal of the Test and Corporation Acts in 1828.